dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 An image should now show up in `labelImg`.
 To label, click on the **Create RectBox** icon to start drawing bounding boxes around the microalgae cells.
-Next you will be prompted to enter a label name.
+Next, you will be prompted to enter a label name.
 Key in `microalgae` as the label name.
 Once done, a rectangular bounding box should appear on-screen.